jmathtech/jmathtech/README.md

 <br><br/>

 ### Hi, My name is Jamil Matheny, and welcome to my Github page.
 I've studied computer science at ECPI University and through self-taught programming online coursework and books on web development.
-My purpose for programming, with my creative skills, is to contribute to innovation for the future development of technology.
+My purpose for programming, with my creative skills, is to contribute to innovation for the development of technology.

 ### Here's what I'm currently working on: 👋